Ide Anak Agung Gde Agung

 Born in Gianyar, Bali, on 21 July 1921, Ide Anak Agung Gde Agung was born to Raja Anak Gunung Ngurah Agung, the Raja of Gianyar.
-He obtained a doctorate degree at the University of Utrecht, the Netherlands, in the field of history.
+He obtained a doctorate at the University of Utrecht, the Netherlands, in the field of history.
 He served as the prime minister of the State of East Indonesia from 1947 to 1949.
 Following the independence of Indonesia, he served as Minister of Home Affairs and Minister of Foreign Affairs during the era of President Sukarno's administration.
 In addition, he has also served as the Indonesian Ambassador to Belgium, Portugal, France, and Austria.

 Based on Presidential Decree No. 066/TK/2007, President Susilo Bambang Yudhoyono bestowed the title of National Hero to several national figures including Ida Anak Agung Gde Agung for his services in the struggle for Indonesian Independence, specifically for establishing and being the main driver of the Federal Consultative Assembly (PMF) in 1948, the association of federal states and territories in Indonesia aimed at gathering political power to overcome various Dutch-Indonesian negotiations.